What is an Accessibility Inspection?

 Any accessibility survey should be based on ADAAG, however.
 There are three tiers of ADA due diligence, which may be supplemented or revised in accordance with the user’s risk tolerance level for ADA deficiencies and the resulting costs to realize compliance.
 These tiers are:

-Tier I-Visual Accessibility Survey (a limited scope visual survey, which excludes the taking of measurements or counts);
+Tier I-Visual Accessibility Survey (a limited scope visual survey, which excludes the taking of measurements or counts.

-Tier II-Abbreviated Accessibility Survey (an abbreviated scope survey entailing the taking of limited measurements and counts);
+Tier II-Abbreviated Accessibility Survey (an abbreviated scope survey entailing the taking of limited measurements and counts); The Tier -II survey is offered for an addition fee which takes considerable more inspection & measurement time, but offers a better idea of potential areas of future concern.

 Some states and localities may have additional compliance requirements that will not be addressed by any of the levels of due diligence enumerated in this document.
 The user may desire a site-specific accessibility survey, in some instances.